pyros-dev/Pitch/PITCHME.md

 @snap[east span-50]
 @ul[spaced]
 - PyROS wants to get ROS inside Python
-- a.k.a Use the right tool for the right job
+- a.k.a Use the right tool for the job
 @ulend
 @snapend

 ---

-## Overview
+## Talkthrough

 - Why ?
-- python & ROS packaging (catkin_pip)
+- Prototyping
+- Fear of Dependencies
+- Uncertainty of Environment
+- Doubt of Security or Scalability
--
+- Inversion of Control
-- ROS is not everything
+- import ROS => rosimport
-- Python is dynamic (pyros_setup & rosimport)
+- Be dynamic !

 Note:

+- unsettle devs
+- trigger some conversation.
-- TODO
+- open other perspectives

 ---